 ** Storage includes only available local workspace (scratch).

 In addition to the CPU cluster nodes, we added rackmount servers to house several Graphics Processing Units “GPUs”, which can be used for speeding up scientific computations.
 In our GPU cluster are 154 various GPUs.
-Currently available GPUs consist of 20 nVidia Titan X cards, 16 nVidia GTX 1080 cards, 22 nVidia GTX 1080ti cards, 67 nVidia RTX 2080Ti cards, 11 nVidia Titan X (Pascal) cards, 4 Titan V cards, 4 Titan RTX cards, 6 Tesla K40m cards, and 4 Tesla V100 cards.
-There are also GPU workstations with cards varying between GTX 980 and RTX 2080Ti.
+Currently available GPUs consist of 20 nVidia Titan X cards, 16 nVidia GTX 1080 cards, 22 nVidia GTX 1080ti cards, 66 nVidia RTX 2080Ti cards, 11 nVidia Titan X (Pascal) cards, 4 Titan V cards, 4 Titan RTX cards, 6 Tesla K40m cards, 4 Tesla V100 cards and 5 A100 cards.
 Each workstation runs Linux and all use nVidia CUDA software development kit (SDK).
 Software such as NAMD and Amber already support running on GPU hardware.

 The department has a VMware vSphere 6.5 cluster for running multiple application servers on 3 ESXi hosts configured for N+1 High-Availability with a vCenter server managing all three.
 The ESXi hosts each consist of dual 10-core Xeon Gold with 96GB of ram.
 The Virtual Machines are stored on a fully redundant vSAN storage array configured with both SSD and SAS drives for reliability and increased performance when needed.
 The virtualized environment provides for high-availability with no single point of failure.